AmroAbdrabo/orchestrationChili/README.md

 ### CelluloBluetooth

 Object that communicates with a Cellulo robot over Bluetooth.
+Inherits from `CelluloZoneClient` and therefore can be used as one.

 **Properties:**